-Our farm is based in Herefordshire, a region that boasts some of the richest farmland in the world.
-It’s here that we grow King Edward and Lady Claire potatoes for the distillery, as well as cider apples for our Naked Chase Apple Vodka and Williams Gin.
+Our farm is based in Herefordshire, a county that boasts some of the richest farmland in the world.
+It is here we grow King Edward, Lady Claire and Lady Rosetta potatoes for the distillery.

 Having the distillery located on the farm allows us to keep a watchful eye over how our potatoes and apples move from field to bottle.
 It’s this single-estate approach that makes us different – something you can taste in our award-winning vodka.